• Skip to primary navigation

 all mixed together until smooth

-Add the dry ingredients along with the chocolate chips/pieces to the wet mixture, and combine gently on low speed.
-You can make this step by hand using a rubber spatula.
+Add the dry ingredients along with the chocolate chips/pieces to the wet ingredients, and combine gently on low speed.

 flour, salt, baking soda and chocolate chips are added to the wet mixture